Darzi88/BakerOnlineAutomation/README.md

 21. In the Test Explorer you can start running tests by right clicking on categories or single tests and clicking Run.
 22. After the test or tests have ran, logs and a report will be generated in the C:\temp\BakerOnlineAutomation.
 There you can see outcome of the tests ran.

+## Automation Resources
+This project is in charge of fetching instances of Web Driver from a single location to be used anywhere in the entire solution.
+### Classes
+WebDriverFactory -> Contains a method that creates and gets ChromeDriver class which is needed to run Chrome.<br />
+BrowserType -> A class containing browser type enums.<br />

+## BakerOnlineAutomation
+This project contains tests that represent user actions and page classes that represent pages in the application.
-Pages description
+### Pages description
-BasePage -> A base page from which other pages inherit common properties and methods.
+BasePage -> A base page from which other pages inherit common properties and methods.<br />
 RegistrationPage -> A page representing Registration page in the application.
-Contains method for filling out and submiting registation form.
+Contains method for filling out and submiting registation form.<br />
 ExternalEmailPage -> An external page not connected to the application that visits the https://10minutemail.net/ website.
-Used for generating new valid emails and reseting the password.
+Used for generating new valid emails and reseting the password.<br />
-HomePage -> A page representing Home page in the application.
+HomePage -> A page representing Home page in the application.<br />
 UserMenu -> A page representing User Menu in the application.
-Contains method for logging out the user.
+Contains method for logging out the user.<br />
 LoginPage -> A page representing Login page in the application.
-Contains method for inputing login information.
+Contains method for inputing login information.<br />
 ForgotPasswordPage -> A page representing Forgot Password page in the application.
-Contains method for submiting the email page which reset password link will be sent to.
+Contains method for submiting the email page which reset password link will be sent to.<br />
 ResetPasswordPage -> A page representing Reset Password page in the application.
-Contains method to submit a new password.
+Contains method to submit a new password.<br />
 SearchPage -> A page representing Search page in the application.
-Used for checking if products are visible on the page and adding them to the Cart.
+Used for checking if products are visible on the page and adding them to the Cart.<br />
 ProductPage -> A page representing Product page in the application.
-Used for checking if product details are visible.
+Used for checking if product details are visible.<br />
 CheckoutPage -> A page representing Checkout in the application to which the user is redirected after placing the order.
-Contains methods for completing the order.
+Contains methods for completing the order.<br />
 Header -> A page representing Header in the application.
-Contains methods for searching products and using the Cart.
+Contains methods for searching products and using the Cart.<br />
-Cart -> A page representing Cart in the application.
+Cart -> A page representing Cart in the application.<br />

-Test Pages description
+### Test Pages description
-BaseTest -> A base test page from which other test pages inherit common properties and methods.
+BaseTest -> A base test page from which other test pages inherit common properties and methods.<br />
-BakerOnlineUserTests -> A test page taht contains tests concerning users.
+BakerOnlineUserTests -> A test page taht contains tests concerning users.<br />
-BakerOnlineProductsTests -> A test page taht contains tests concerning products.
+BakerOnlineProductsTests -> A test page taht contains tests concerning products.<br />

-Other classes description
+### Other classes description
-TestUser -> A user class for passing first name, last name, password, email address and phone number properties.
+TestUser -> A user class for passing first name, last name, password, email address and phone number properties.<br />
-Product -> A product class containing product enums.
+Product -> A product class containing product enums.<br />
-Reporter -> A class that takes care of generating reports and logs.
+Reporter -> A class that takes care of generating reports and logs.<br />
 NamespaceSetup -> A class that makes sure only one report will be genereted per test run.
-Runing multiple tests will put them in the same report.
+Runing multiple tests will put them in the same report.<br />
 ScreenshoTaker -> A class used for taking screenshots.
-Will automaticaly take a screenshot after a test has failed.
+Will automaticaly take a screenshot after a test has failed.<br />

-Tests description
+### Tests description
-Registering a user
+#### Registering a user
 Test is located in BakerOnlineUserTests TestClass PBI1, under the TestMethod TCID1.

 Steps:
 1. Opening the Registration page.
 2. Opening the External Email page in a new tab.